davidfox87/pulumi-mlflow-aws-ecs-fargate/README.md

 ![MLOps platform](mlops.png)

 The picture below is the intended design for the workflow orchestration of the ML pipeline in the cloud.
-Currently airflow is only running locally in docker-compose.
+Currently airflow is only running locally in docker-compose and i will be testing the ability to invoke Lambda functions from this local DAG workflow.

 ![MLOps workflow orchestration](airflow.png)